Resources for a successful internship

 - Your specific role is to assist the student by providing any information requested by the academic department so that a determination can be made about what kind of academic credit might apply.

-- Although an internship can be paid or unpaid, The Career Center encourages employers to compensate interns.
+- Although an internship can be paid or unpaid, Career Services encourages employers to compensate interns.

 - An internship should not be viewed as a form of “cheap labor.”